jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 |:--:|
 |*Figure 9: Force Index and Close Price for Bitcoin using Kraken data*|

 The above graph is the 13-day EMA of the Force Index.
-It can be seen that the Force Index crosses the centre line the price begins to increase.
+It can be seen that the Force Index crosses the centre line as the price begins to increase.
 This would indicate that bullish trading  is exerting a greater force.
 However, this changes towards the end of July where there is a significant change from a high positive force index to a negative one and the price drops dramatically.
 It suggests the emergence of a bear market.

  The Force Index calculation subtracts today's close from the prior day's close and multiplies it by the daily volume.
 The next step is to calculate the 13 day EMA of this value.
 The code used is shown below: